adnantabda/DoSyncer/README.md

 ## Welcome To DoSyncer - Your Personal To-Do App 📝✨

 DoSyncer is a productivity tool designed to streamline task management and habit tracking.
 With features ranging from intuitive to-do lists to seamless habit tracking, DoSyncer empowers users to efficiently manage their time and life.
-Sync your tasks effortlessly and elevate your productivity.
+Sync your tasks effortlessly.

-## Figma Design
+## Design

 <p align="center">
     <a href="docs/img/Mobile_View.png">